• Agents

 A GitHub Actions workflow diagram showing a pull request triggering a Flowpatrol scan that posts results back as a PR comment

-Here's what the PR comment looks like:
+Here's what a real scan comment looks like:

-## Flowpatrol Scan Results
+## Flowpatrol Scan Results — 3 findings

 | Severity | Finding | Location |